nanoporetech/bonito/README.md

 # Bonito

-A convolutional basecaller based of QuartzNet using a simple 5 state encoding `{BLANK, A, C, G, T}` and trained with CTC.
+A convolutional basecaller based off QuartzNet using a simple 5 state encoding `{BLANK, A, C, G, T}` and trained with CTC.

 ## Quickstart